gokcehan/lf/doc.md

 In this case, if the exit code of the preview script is zero, then the output will be cached in memory and displayed by lf (useful for text or sixel previews).
 Otherwise, it will fallback to calling the preview script again when the file is actually selected (useful for previews managed by an external program).

-Warning: the `preload` option currently breaks compatibility with ctpv and possibly other previewers when enabled.
-For details, see https://github.com/gokcehan/lf/issues/2304
+Warning: When `preload` is enabled, the additional `mode` argument passed to the preview script breaks compatibility some previewers (i.e ctpv).
+You may need to write your own previewer script to handle this argument.
+For details, see
+https://github.com/gokcehan/lf/issues/2304

 # CHANGING DIRECTORY